skybert/skybert-net/src/running/2018-running.md

 Being a parent to a one year old doesn't leave a lot of time to train.
 However, I've managed to squeeze in some good runs on a few Sundays through the forest.

+Also, when the wee man started nursery school, I figured out that I could run from the nursery to work a couple of days a week and on the day I work from home, I can manage to squeeze in a jogg in the forest after dropping him off in the morning.

 <img
   class="centered"